Teaching with Copyright

 Using Copyrighted Works in Your Teaching

-You do not need a lawyer to answer many of your common copyright questions.
-What is needed, however, is for your decision about using a copyrighted work to rest solidly on a reasonable, good faith analysis of relevant circumstances.
+You can answer many common copyright questions.
+You will need to use a reasonable, good faith analysis of relevant circumstances.
 Such an effort is important because it is the right thing to do and because the US Copyright Act provides relief from monetary statutory damages to employees of non-profit educational institutions, acting within the scope of their employment, who base their copyright decision on a reasonable, good-faith evaluation.

-There are 6 overarching questions that collectively represent a good-faith analysis for circumstances that are common in teaching at most universities.
+There are 5 overarching questions that collectively form the foundation of a good-faith analysis for circumstances that are common in teaching at most universities.

 - Is the work copyrighted?
 If not, no further analysis is needed.
 If yes or if you don’t know, read on.